Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Jungian psychology, while influential, has not been without its critics.
 Here are seven significant criticisms of this field:

-1. Lack of Empirical Evidence: Jungian psychology has been criticized for its lack of empirical evidence.
+1. Lack of Empirical Evidence: Jungian psychology has been criticised for its lack of empirical evidence.
 Critics argue that many of Jung's theories, such as the collective unconscious and archetypes, are difficult to test scientifically.
-This criticism is often leveled by proponents of more empirically-driven branches of psychology, who prioritize experimental science over depth psychology.
+This criticism is often leveled by proponents of more empirically-driven branches of psychology, who prioritise experimental science over depth psychology.
 Source

 2. Overemphasis on Symbolism: Some critics argue that Jungian psychology places too much emphasis on symbolism and the interpretation of dreams.
 They suggest that this focus on symbolic interpretation can lead to subjective and ambiguous results.
 Source